openservicebrokerapi/servicebroker/spec.md

 ## Unbinding

-<p class="note">Note: Brokers that do not provide any bindable services or plans do not need to implement this endpoint.</p>
+Note: Brokers that do not provide any bindable services or plans do not need to implement this endpoint.

 When a broker receives an unbind request from the marketplace, it MUST delete any resources associated with the binding.
 In the case where credentials were generated, this might result in requests to the service instance failing to authenticate.